Putting Country first: new projects and an exciting new alliance

 This 3-year project will see Mulloon Institute and Wiradjuri, Yuin and Gumbaynggirr custodians co-design an on-Country curriculum dedicated to water stewardship.
 We are thrilled to be working with North East Wiradjuri Company, Uncle Peter Swain, Darrunda Wajaar Rangers and Back to Country on this project.
 The shared vision is an accredited skills pathway and new economic opportunities that enable First Nations groups to lead land restoration projects in agricultural landscapes around Australia.

-Members of each group joined the residency to explore how we could put Country-centred approaches at the heart of our work: Emma Syme, Ciaron Dunn, Darren Skinner, Uncle Peter Swain, Greg Smart and Uncle Macca (Anthony McNight).
+Members of each group joined the residency to explore how we could put Country-centred approaches at the heart of our work: Emma Syme, Ciaron Dunn, Darren Skinner, Uncle Peter Swain, Greg Smart and Uncle Macca (Dr Anthony McKnight).
 Our gathering shone even more brightly with Clint Hansen of Maaman Marra Boodjar, and Alan Beattie and Peter Twigg of Noongar Land Enterprises joining us from Western Australia.
 They are collaborators on another exciting new co-design project kicking off with a Climate-Smart Agriculture grant, LiFT: a toolkit for building Landscape Function & Resilience.

 The residency began early with a Grandfather Sun ceremony led by Back to Country.
 We moved through yarning circles and creative activities led by David Hardwick and two creative collectives, Kandos School of Cultural Adaptation and Boho Interactive, who will help design curriculum tools that favour oral and visual communication.
 Ciaron showed us that the water molecule was a spinning boomerang, and Peter and Emma shared poetry and song.
 Clint helped us recognise ‘nature’s own contouring’, we planted 40 trees and cooled our feet in Mulloon Creek.
 Ideas were exchanged thoughtfully and generously, attuning us to Country and the gift of living knowledge.